-- i. the Statute, the Agreement, and the Rules; - ii. where appropriate, other applicable treaties and the principles and rules of international customary law; - iii. general principles of law derived from national laws of legal systems of the world including, as appropriate, the national laws of the Republic of Sierra Leone, provided that those principles are not inconsistent with the Statute, the Agreement, and with international customary law and internationally recognized norms and standards.
+(i) the Statute, the Agreement, and the Rules;

+- (ii) where appropriate, other applicable treaties and the principles and rules of international customary law; - (iii) general principles of law derived from national laws of legal systems of the world including, as appropriate, the national laws of the Republic of Sierra Leone, provided that those principles are not inconsistent with the Statute, the Agreement, and with international customary law and internationally recognized norms and standards.

-Rule 73: Motions (amended 29 May 2004)
+Rule 73: Motions (amended 14 May 2005)

 - (A) Subject to Rule 72, either party may move before the Designated Judge or a Trial Chamber for appropriate ruling or relief after the initial appearance of the accused.
 The Designated Judge or the Trial Chamber, or a Judge designated by the Trial Chamber from among its members, shall rule on such motions based solely on the written submissions of the parties, unless it is decided to hear the parties in open Court. - (B) Decisions rendered on such motions are without interlocutory appeal.
 However, in exceptional circumstances and to avoid irreparable prejudice to a party, the Trial Chamber may give leave to appeal.
-Such leave should be sought within 3 days of the decision and shall not operate as a stay of proceedings unless the Trial Chamber so orders. - (C) Whenever the Trial Chamber and the Appeals Chamber of the Court are seized of the same Motion raising the same or similar issue or issues, the Trial Chamber shall stay proceedings on the said Motion before it until a final determination of the said Motion by the Appeals Chamber.
+Such leave should be sought within 3 days of the decision and shall not operate as a stay of proceedings unless the Trial Chamber so orders. - (C) Whenever the Trial Chamber and the Appeals Chamber of the Court are seized of the same Motion raising the same or similar issue or issues, the Trial Chamber shall stay proceedings on the said Motion before it until a final determination of the said Motion by the Appeals Chamber. - (D) Irrespective of any sanctions which may be imposed under Rule 46(A), when a Chamber finds that a motion is frivolous or is an abuse of process, the Registrar shall withhold payment of all or part of the fees associated with the production of that motion and/or costs thereof.

-Rule 73 bis: Pre Trial Conference (amended 29 May 2004)
+Rule 73 bis: Pre-Trial Conference (amended 29 May 2004, 13 May 2006 and 24 November 2006)

-- (A) The Trial Chamber or a Judge designated from among its members shall hold a Pre Trial Conference prior to the commencement of the trial. - (B) At the Pre Trial Conference the Trial Chamber or a Judge designated from among its members may order the Prosecutor, within a time limit set by the Trial Chamber or the said Judge, and before the date set for trial, to file the following: - i.
-A pre trial brief addressing the factual and legal issues; - ii.
-Admissions by the parties and a statement of other matters not in dispute; - iii.
-A statement of contested matters of fact and law; - iv.
-A list of witnesses the Prosecutor intends to call with: - a.
-The name or pseudonym of each witness; - b.
-A summary of the facts on which each witness will testify; - c.
-The points in the indictment on which each witness will testify; and - d.
-The estimated length of time required for each witness; - v.
-A list of exhibits the Prosecutor intends to offer stating, where possible, whether or not the defence has any objection as to authenticity.
+- (A) The Trial Chamber or a Judge designated from among its members shall hold a Pre-Trial Conference prior to the commencement of the trial. - (B) Prior to the Pre-Trial Conference the Trial Chamber or a Judge designated from among its members may order the Prosecutor, within a time limit set by the Trial Chamber or the said Judge, and before the date set for trial, to file the following: - (i) A pre-trial brief addressing the factual and legal issues; - (ii) Admissions by the parties and a statement of other matters not in dispute; - (iii) A statement of contested matters of fact and law; - (iv) A list of witnesses the Prosecutor intends to call with: - (a) The name or pseudonym of each witness;

+- (b) A summary of the facts on which each witness will testify; - (c) The points in the indictment on which each witness will testify; and - (d) The estimated length of time required for each witness; - (v) A list of exhibits the Prosecutor intends to offer stating, where possible, whether or not the defence has any objection as to authenticity.

 The Trial Chamber or the said Judge may order the Prosecutor to provide the Trial Chamber with copies of written statements of each witness whom the Prosecutor intends to call to testify.